ActiveNeuron/List-of-Deep-Learning-based-Semantic-Segmentation-Models/README.md

 * 3D RoI-aware U-Net for Accurate and Efficient Colorectal Cancer Segmentation.
 * Detection and Delineation of Acute Cerebral Infarct on DWI Using Weakly Supervised Machine Learning.
 * Fully Dense UNet for 2D Sparse Photoacoustic Tomography Artifact Removal.
+* RA-UNet: A hybrid deep attention-aware network to extract liver and tumor in CT scans
+* Automatic Multi-Organ Segmentation on Abdominal CT With Dense V-Networks
 ## 2019
 * MultiResUNet : Rethinking the U-Net Architecture for Multimodal Biomedical Image Segmentation.
 * U-NetPlus: A Modified Encoder-Decoder U-Net Architecture for Semantic and Instance Segmentation of Surgical Instrument.